-This section is not equal on the part of the paramour also as it is not, that ancient world where the women can’t play the role of an active abettor and can cohabit with her consent too.
-But only the paramour is punished, for the act assented by both the parties.
+This section is not equal by the paramour also as it is not, that ancient world where the women can’t play the role of an active abettor and can cohabit with her consent too.
+But we punish only the paramour, for the act assented by both the parties.
 When the abettor for all the offences is being punished then why not she?
-When the consent of any party is present in an act than it didn’t become a crime and plea could be taken in it, so the same should be enlightened in this.
-When the paramour is not detaining her without her consent, then he can’t be punished and if punishment is granted then it should be given to the woman also who is indulging herself in the illicit intercourse with some other man, other than her husband.
+If the consent of any party is present in an act than it didn’t become a crime and plea could be taken in it, so it should enlighten the same in this.
+When the paramour is not detaining her without her consent, then he can’t be punished and if punishment is granted then it should be given to the woman as well.
+As she is the one who is indulging herself in the illicit intercourse with some other man, other than her husband.

 Deduction of Matter

 This article wants to convey the idea embodied in section 497.
 This wants to emphasize on the fact that the husband has a right not only in regards to the paramour but also in respect of the women who are abetting her by way of aiding her.
-So the women should also be treated as the point of concern to be looked upon and not only the paramour.
+So we should treat the women as the point of concern to be looked upon and not only the paramour.

 A B.Com.
 LLB 4th Year student of Banasthali Vidyapith, Rajasthan